 Gilson College provides all textbooks used in classes.
-Most textbooks are purchased by the College and rented by the students.
-The rental fees are included in school fees.
+All textbooks are purchased by the College and given to students.
+The costs are included in school fees and finalised at Registration.
 Most books are issued to the students during the first week of classes.
 This may also include digital resources.